coffiarts/FoundryVTT-crunch-my-party/README.md

     PartyCruncher.toogle(<partyNumber); // toggles the specified party between a single "party token" (crunched) and separate "member tokens" (explode)
     PartyCruncher.find(<partyNumber); // autoselect the specified party in the scene, moving focus and canvas you to it

-The module comes already bundled with a predefined set of 5 macros per action (for up to 5 configurable parties of tokens), recognizable by there icons:
+The module comes already bundled with a predefined set of 5 macros per action (for up to 5 configurable parties of tokens), recognizable by their icons:
 <p>
 <img src="src/crunch-my-party/artwork/cmp-macro-toggle-1.png" alt="Macro: Toggle Party #1" width="100"/>
 <img src="src/crunch-my-party/artwork/cmp-macro-toggle-2.png" alt="Macro: Toggle Party #2" width="100"/>